Generalized Neutrino Equations: Physical Interpretations and Conclusions

-Is the physical content of the generalized $S=1/2$ `massless' equations the same as that of the Weyl equation?
-We can answer `No'.
+Is the physical content of the generalized $S=1/2$ {\it massless} equations the same as that of the Weyl equation?
+Our answer is `No'.
 The excellent discussion can be found in~[4a,b].
-The theory does {\it not} have chiral invariance.
+First of all, the theory does {\it not} have chiral invariance.
 Those authors call the additional parameters as measures of the degree of chirality.
-Apart, Tokuoka introduced the concept of the gauge transformations (not to confuse with phase transformations) for the 4-spinor fields.
-He also found somewhat strange properties of the anti-commutation relations (see \S 3 in~[4a] and cf.~[11b]).
-And, the equation (\ref{gd1}) describes {\it four} states, two of which answer for the positive energy $E=\vert {\bf p}\vert$, and two others answer for the negative energy $E=-\vert {\bf p}\vert$.
+Apart of this, Tokuoka introduced the concept of the gauge transformations (not to confuse with phase transformations) for the 4-spinor fields.
+He also found some strange properties of the anti-commutation relations (see \S 3 in~[4a] and cf.~[11b]).
+And finally, the equation (\ref{gd1}) describes {\it four} states, two of which answer for the positive energy $E=\vert {\bf p}\vert$, and two others answer for the negative energy $E=-\vert {\bf p}\vert$.

-We just want to add the following to the discussion.
-The operator of the {\it chiral-helicity} $\eta = ({\bbox\alpha}\cdot \hat{\bf p})$ (in the spinorial representation) used in~[4b] (and re-discovered in~[11a]) does {\it not} commute with the Hamiltonian of the equation~(\ref{gd1}):
+I just want to add the following to the discussion.
+The operator of the {\it chiral-helicity} $\hat\eta = ({\bm\alpha}\cdot \hat{\bf p})$ (in the spinorial representation) used in~[4b] (and re-discovered in~[11a]) does {\it not} commute, {\it e.g.}, with the Hamiltonian of the equation~(\ref{gd1}):\footnote{Do not confuse with the Dirac Hamiltonian.}